Skip to main content

 Before you start

 Make sure the organisation has investments, transactions, and any categories or tags you want to review.
 If the dashboard looks incomplete, check whether the date range or filters are narrowing the view.
+If setup found investments without enough information for safe reporting, the Dashboard shows a Missing information notice in Classic, Bold, and Compact views.
+The notice lists the number of affected draft investments and links to Investment Management.
+Drafts are not included in portfolio values, performance, allocation, or reports.

 Basic and advanced use